.hack//G.U.: Related media

 As part of a larger multimedia franchise, the games have inspired a variety of subsequent novels, manga, and film.
 An anime television series set before the events of .hack//G.U. was produced by Bee Train under the title of .hack//Roots.
 The series depicts Haseo's first experiences playing The World.
 It lasted for twenty-six episodes that aired in Japan between April 5 and September 26, 2006. .hack//G.U.+ serves as a manga adaptation of the game's story.
 It was published in the .hack//G.U.: The World magazine starting in November 2005 with art by Yuzuka Morita and story by Tatsuya Hamazaki.
-It was collected in a total of five tankōbon volumes published by Kadokawa Shoten between June 26, 2006 and March 23, 2009.
-Tokyopop licensed the series for English publication in June 2007 and released all of its volumes, from February 12, 2008 to September 1, 2009.
+It was collected in a total of five tankōbon volumes published by Kadokawa Shoten between June 26, 2006, and March 23, 2009.
+Tokyopop licensed the series for English publication in June 2007 and released all of its volumes, from February 12, 2008, to September 1, 2009.

 A novel series written by Tatsuya Hamazaki and illustrated by Yuzuka Morita of the same name retells the story of the games with slight modifications, such as depicting Epitaphs as weapons instead of physical Avatars and a further exploration Haseo's background.
-Four volumes were published by Kadokawa Shoten between April 1, 2007 and August 1, 2008.
-Tokyopop published the novels in North America between February 10, 2009 and April 26, 2011.
+Four volumes were published by Kadokawa Shoten between April 1, 2007, and August 1, 2008.
+Tokyopop published the novels in North America between February 10, 2009, and April 26, 2011.
 Cyberconnect2 also produced .hack//G.U.
-Trilogy, a computer animated film adaptation that abridges the story in order to appeal to players who do not have the time to play all three games.
+Trilogy, an animated film adaptation that abridges the story in order to appeal to players who do not have the time to play all three games.
 The film was first screened in Japan in a Tokyo theater in December 2007.
 Bandai Visual later released it in DVD and Blu-ray format on March 25, 2008.
 In May 2011, Bandai Entertainment announced that they licensed the film for an English release but only with Japanese audio accompanied by English subtitles on August 18, 2009.
 Following the closure of Bandai Entertainment, Funimation announced at SDCC 2013, that they have acquired the rights to four .hack titles including .hack//G.U.
 Trilogy.
 The games' sequel is .hack//Link, a PlayStation Portable game that takes place three years in the future with a new version of The World.